Atharvagaur/Movie_Review_Sentiment_Analysis_RNN/README.md

-📌 Project Overview
+MOVIE REVIEW SENTIMENT ANALYSIS USING RNN (IMDb Dataset)

+PROJECT OVERVIEW
 This project implements a Sentiment Analysis system that classifies movie reviews as positive or negative using a Recurrent Neural Network (RNN) trained on the IMDb Movie Reviews Dataset.
 The model learns sequential dependencies in review text and predicts sentiment for unseen reviews.

-🚀 Features
+FEATURES

 Trained on the official IMDb movie review dataset